biancabuleu/car_plate_detection_yolov12/README.md

 Please make sure to place the images in the appropriate directory structure expected by your training script or framework.

+**License and Usage Restrictions**
+The dataset provided in this repository is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license**.

+This means:

+✅ You can use the dataset for academic research, educational purposes, and non-commercial scientific projects.

+❌ You may not use the dataset for commercial purposes or any activity intended for profit.

+🔗 You must provide appropriate credit when using or referencing the dataset.

+For full license details, please see the **Creative Commons CC BY-NC 4.0 license**.

 ## Citation

 If you use these labels or refer to this dataset in your work, please cite the original paper: